-One of our early efforts wasn’t bad, but lacked the ability to generate a lot of interest and wasn’t really shared much by others.
-We weren’t really drawing a lot of traffic to the site for the term black history, and there were a lot of really good pages that deserved to rank well for the term.
+One of our early efforts wasn’t bad, but could not generate a lot of interest and wasn’t shared much by others.
+We weren’t drawing a lot of traffic to the site for the term black history, and there were a lot of really good pages that deserved to rank well for the term.
 Ours just wasn’t competing.

 I knew Baltimore had a rich history, filled with historic churches and schools and people that should enable it to do much better.

 I woke up one morning with a thought in my head that we were trying to force the term “Black History” into prominence at Google without really giving people a glimpse as to why our page from baltimore.org should rank well for the term.
 I went into work that day, and asked one of the copywriters I was working with, Lisa Melvin if she would rewrite the page, and ignore any concept of word counts.

 Instead, tell visitors about the famous people and places in Baltimore that showed its Black history.
 Lisa was working remotely, and she couldn’t see how serious I looked at the time, so she had to ask me to repeat myself.
 I did.
 And she returned a lengthy article that did just that.
 The idea was to engage in entity optimization, and she added entities that were important for the topic of the page.